LevinJ/cluttered_mnist_sequence/README.md

 # Overview

-This is my attemp to reproduce the result of the [Recurrent Spatial Transformer Networks paper](https://arxiv.org/abs/1509.05329)
+This is my attempt to reproduce the result of the [Recurrent Spatial Transformer Networks paper](https://arxiv.org/abs/1509.05329)

-The awesome autor of the paper already kindly publicized the [source codes]https://github.com/skaae/recurrent-spatial-transformer-code(), and it's implemented in Theano and Lasagne.
+The awesome author of the paper already kindly publicized the [source codes]https://github.com/skaae/recurrent-spatial-transformer-code), and it's implemented in Theano and Lasagne.

 In this repository, tensorflow and slim are used as the neural network framework, and all the development is done in Python.

 In the paper, two models (FFN-SPN model and RNN-SPN model) are implemented and compared.
-In my tensorflow implementation,  the accuracy of FFN-SPN model alredy almost acheived the accuracy of RNN-SPN observed in the paper, so I didn't pursue to implment RNN-SPN mode.
+In my tensorflow implementation,  the accuracy of FFN-SPN model already almost achieved the accuracy of RNN-SPN observed in the paper, so I didn't pursue to implement RNN-SPN mode.

 # Final Result

-This implementation of FFN-SPN model achieve word accuracy of 98.26%, succfully reproduced the paper result (98%).
+This implementation of FFN-SPN model achieves word accuracy of 98.26%, successfully reproduced the paper result (98%).

 Here the training and evaluation accuracy chart.